NVIDIA/cutlass/media/docs/efficient_gemm.md

 [*Producer* warp group (DMA)](/include/cutlass/gemm/collective/sm90_mma_tma_gmma_ss_warpspecialized.hpp) waits for the shared memory buffers to be signaled as [empty](/include/cutlass/gemm/collective/sm90_mma_tma_gmma_ss_warpspecialized.hpp) by the *consumer* warp group using the newly added **Async Pipeline class** ([refer](/media/docs/pipeline.md)).
 Once the data is written into the shared memory, TMA is also updates the barrier associated with that stage to notify affected threads that the buffer has been [filled](/include/cutlass/gemm/collective/sm90_mma_tma_gmma_ss_warpspecialized.hpp).
 The [*Consumer* warp group (MMA)](/include/cutlass/gemm/collective/sm90_mma_tma_gmma_ss_warpspecialized.hpp) on the other hand waits for the *producer* warp group to signal that the buffer is [filled](/include/cutlass/gemm/collective/sm90_mma_tma_gmma_ss_warpspecialized.hpp) and then launches tensor core MMA operations.
 Finally, the *consumer* warp group [releases](/include/cutlass/gemm/collective/sm90_mma_tma_gmma_ss_warpspecialized.hpp) the buffers for the next set of TMA loads to happens.

-**Warp-Specialized Persistent kernel design**
+**Warp-Specialized Persistent Cooperative kernel design**

-Another flavor of Warp Specialized kernel design being introduced starting with Hopper is the [*Warp-Specialized Persistent*](/include/cutlass/gemm/kernel/sm90_gemm_tma_warpspecialized_persistent.hpp) kernel.
-Like Warp Specialized kernel the concepts of warp groups and barrier synchronization between warp groups remain the same in the persistent design.
-The distinctive feature of the Warp-Specialized Persistent kernel are the following :
+Another flavor of Warp-Specialized kernel design being introduced starting with Hopper is the [*Warp-Specialized Persistent Cooperative*](/include/cutlass/gemm/kernel/sm90_gemm_tma_warpspecialized_cooperative.hpp) kernel.
+Like the Warp-Specialized kernel, the concepts of warp groups and barrier synchronization between warp groups remain the same in the cooperative design.
+The distinctive feature of the Warp-Specialized Persistent Cooperative kernel are the following :
 * Persistent thread blocks launched to occupy as many SMs as mentioned in the [KernelHardwareInfo](/include/cutlass/kernel_hardware_info.hpp) struct.
 These persistent thread blocks are used to tile the output and thus (potentially) compute multiple output tiles through their lifetime.
 The main benefit this adds is amortization of the thread-block launch and kernel prologue overheads which are typical of all kernels.
-* Presence of one two *consumer* warp groups which allows for *epilogue* of one *consumer* warp group to be overlapped with the math operations of the other *consumer* warp group - thus maximizing tensor core utilization.
+* Presence of two *consumer* warp groups cooperating on the same output tile by splitting the tile in half across the M dimension.
+This allows for larger tile sizes to be enabled - since the register pressure per *consumer* warp group is reduced - and hence improving performance.

-Each *consumer* warp group is assigned a different output tile.
-The *producer* warp group synchronizes using the [Ordered Sequence Barrier](/include/cutlass/pipeline.hpp) to fill buffers of the two *consumer* warp groups one after the other in order.
 Since each thread block now computes multiple output tiles, the shape of the grid launch and the scheduling of tiles to the thread blocks is managed using the new [*Tile Scheduler*](/include/cutlass/gemm/kernel/sm90_tile_scheduler.hpp).
 The *Tile Scheduler* considers the shape of the *clusters* as well as the available number of available SMs to compute a valid scheduling of the output tiles to launched thread blocks.

+**Warp-Specialized Persistent Ping-Pong kernel design**

+The third kernel design is the [*Warp-Specialized Persistent Ping-Pong*](/include/cutlass/gemm/kernel/sm90_gemm_tma_warpspecialized_pingpong.hpp) kernel.
+Like the Warp-Specialized Persistent Cooperative, kernel the concepts of warp groups, barrier synchronization between warp groups, and the shape of the grid launch remain the same in the persistent ping-pong design.
+The distinctive feature of the Warp-Specialized Persistent Ping-Pong kernel is the following :
+* The two *consumer* warp groups are assigned a different output tile using the Tile Scheduler.
+This allows for *epilogue* of one *consumer* warp group to be overlapped with the math operations of the other *consumer* warp group - thus maximizing tensor core utilization.
+* The *producer* warp group synchronizes using the [Ordered Sequence Barrier](/include/cutlass/pipeline.hpp) to fill buffers of the two *consumer* warp groups one after the other in order.

 # Resources